-- FMI4.1 Subject to the provisions of the rule on Readmission, below, a candidate must register annually unless granted leave of absence by Senate. - FMI4.2 A new candidate must register by not later than the date on which his or her first course starts. - FMI4.3 A continuing candidate must reregister by not later than 28 February.
+- FMI4 1 Subject to the provisions of the rule on Readmission, below, a candidate must register annually unless granted leave of absence by Senate. - FMI4.2 A new candidate must register by no later than the date on which his or her first course starts. - A continuing candidate must reregister by not later than 28 February.
+FMI4.3